Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageAccessGroups.md

 <!--
 title: "Manage Access Groups"
 description: "Overview of managing access groups"
-tags: "Admin groups access manage"
+tags: "Admin manage organizations access groups"
 -->

 Contrast provides role based access control (RBAC) capabilities through groups.
 Administrators have the ability to create these groups for providing or restricting system, organization and application access and privileges to users within Contrast.
 Contrast has two types of access control groups: **System** and **Organization**.
 System groups, only available to on-premises customers, allow for delegated system administration.
 Organization groups allow for cross-organization access and application access/restriction.